OrdinaryMagician/ibuki_m/README.md

 *"Wait, you're telling me these aren't tracer rounds?"*

-Very likely to be found in 100 and 200 round belts.
+Very likely to be found in 100 round belts or lesser.

 ### Slot 6 - Kemet ST20 *[Rocket Launcher]*